Skip to main content

 Variable types

-Recipe variables supports the following types:
+Recipe variables support the following types:

 You can see examples of all the possible variables in the example recipe.